 Harvest real estate is some of the most expensive in Alabama, although Harvest house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Harvest isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Harvest are a mix of both white- and blue-collar jobs.
-Overall, Harvest is a town of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Harvest who work in office and administrative support (14.78%), business and financial occupations (8.04%), and computer science and math (7.53%).
+Harvest is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Harvest is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Harvest who work in office and administrative support (17.88%), food service (10.80%), and computer science and math (9.01%).

 Also of interest is that Harvest has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Harvest is a great place for families with children to consider.
-First of all, many other families with children live here, making Harvest a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Harvest has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Harvest is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Harvest’s overall crime rate is lower than average for the country.

 Harvest is a very ethnically-diverse town.
 The people who call Harvest home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harvest residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Harvest include German, English, Italian, and Polish.
+Important ancestries of people in Harvest include Irish, German, English, French, and Scots-Irish.

 The most common language spoken in Harvest is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Chinese and Spanish.